Rome with Kids: A Complete 3 Day Itinerary

 Roman Forum with Kids

 After lunch, wander through the Roman Forum and go up to Palatine Hill for a great view.
+There are some great tours that include the Colosseum, Roman Forum and Palatine Hill.
 It’s a lot of history in one day, but the climb up and through the ruins make it fun for little ones.
 Plus, the sites are so close to each other that it’s worth doing them both in the same day and a must-see for 3 days in Rome with family.

 The hill also tends to be less crowded on top than the Forum below.
 There’s a nice garden maze that’s fun for kids to explore.
 There’s lots of space to run around and burn off some energy without risking running into thousands-of-years-old columns. 😉 Plus, there’s some nice shade at the top.